dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Wretched Talisman.md

 A cursed amulet that whispers of the void.
 Use to summon an invading army of Voidling Cats.
 If you defeat them all, you'll be rewarded.

-Can be sold: True

-Sell Price: 20 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Wretched Talisman

 Sorting priority: 799929

-Item uid: Wretched Talisman
+## economics

+Sell value: 20 Mews, 0 Mole Cash

 # Gift guide